Noman-Nawaz12/VisionLens-AI-Image-Understanding/README.md

 ## 📌 Overview

-**GroundedVision** implements the research proposal *"Multimodal Large Language Models for Vision-Language Tasks."* It's a lightweight, laptop-friendly pipeline for fine-tuning and evaluating a small open-source Vision-Language Model (VLM) on **VQA** (Visual Question Answering) or **Image Captioning**, specifically targeting two well-known research gaps in MLLMs:
+**VisionLens** implements the research proposal *"Multimodal Large Language Models for Vision-Language Tasks."* It's a lightweight, laptop-friendly pipeline for fine-tuning and evaluating a small open-source Vision-Language Model (VLM) on **VQA** (Visual Question Answering) or **Image Captioning**, specifically targeting two well-known research gaps in MLLMs:

 - 🔌 **Connector bottleneck** — information loss between the vision encoder and language model
 - 🧠 **Hallucination** — the model describing things not actually present in the image